Loke7132/Campus-Events/README.md

 ### Event Management

 - Events can be edited by the creator using the provided password
-- Click on an event to view more details
+- Click on an event to view more detail

 ## Project Structure